human-centered-ai-lab/CARVIS-WSI/README.md

 With the `-u` flag a user or user and group id can be specified [`id -u` is for user, `id -u` is for group].
 This solves permission issues with the exported files by running the process inside the container with this specified user. \
 If you don't have a special need for this, you can leave it like it is and don't have to worry about it.

-### Input parameters for SlideHeatmap and their usage:
+### Input parameters for CARVIS-WSI and their usage:
 | Option | Description |
 | ------ | ----------- |
 |   -c   | input CSV file or input file directory (CSV and SVS files need to be inside here). |